zion-sati/fui-as/README.md

   programming language wrote the front-end.
 - **FUI-AS (AssemblyScript)** — The flagship web reference implementation using TypeScript-style architecture. *(You are here.)*
+- **FUI-KT (Kotlin) is coming** — JetBrains' Compose Multiplatform wraps Skiko (their Skia bindings for Kotlin), but FUI-KT will render directly through EffinDom's own Tier 1/2 pipeline.
+Same Skia GPU backend, none of the JVM baggage.
+Write Kotlin, ship WASM.
-- **FUI-KT & FUI-RS Roadmap** — Direct architectural translations into Kotlin and Rust (utilizing zero-cost traits on the stack with zero heap allocation overhead).
+- **FUI-RS (Rust)** — Zero-cost traits on the stack with zero heap allocation overhead.
 - **`npx` Scaffolding Engines** — CLI toolkits with standard `simple` and `mvc` structural blueprints.